Meek Mansion: Architecture

-The 7902 sqft mansion contains somewhere between 23 and 27 rooms (sources vary) located on three above-ground levels, with a cupola on the third floor.
+The 7902 sqft mansion contains between 23 and 27 rooms (sources vary) located on three above-ground levels, with a cupola on the third floor.
 The home also contains a basement below-ground which has an "unusual" bracing system consisting of thick, diagonally placed timber boards.
-Having a bracing system such as this was uncommon for many area buildings, but was a wise move due to the faults in the area.
-Other architectural assets it includes is "a mansard roof, a bull's-eye window in the central tower and paired, arched windows".
-As of 2006, local historians were still unsure of who designed and built the home.
+Having a bracing system such as this was uncommon in buildings in the area, but was a wise move due to the faults in the area.
+Other architectural assets are "a mansard roof, a bull's-eye window in the central tower, and paired, arched windows".
+As of 2006, local historians were still unsure of who designed and built the house.

-The edifice itself currently resides on 9.75 acres of land, which functions as a park with picnic areas, paths, and benches among other things.
+The edifice itself currently resides on 9.75 acres of land, which functions as a park with picnic areas, paths, and benches.

-Throughout the years, the home has undergone several renovations.
+Throughout the years, the house has undergone several renovations.
 In 1910, bathrooms and running water were added to the home by Meek's son who resided there.
-In the 1940s, the Ream family remodeled the kitchen, which is currently still intact in the home, as well as adding bedroom and ballroom space.
-Recent renovations include all new windows and a new roof to replace the last one that was put in place in 1985.
+In the 1940s, the Ream family remodeled the kitchen, which is currently still intact, and added bedroom and ballroom space.